src-zone/prerender/README.md

 # Utilities for working with Angular CLI projects

-This package currently contains one utility script: ng-transpile, which makes it possible to work with es2015 (or newer) javascript imports in projects managed with Angular CLI.
+This package currently contains one utility script: blx-transpile, which makes it possible to work with es2015 (or newer) javascript imports in projects managed with Angular CLI.

-## ng-transpile
+## blx-transpile

 If you want to build an Angular application for es5, Angular CLI has the inconvenient limitation that you can't import Javascript sources that